Sending a message to public channels

 - Adding required scopes to your Microsoft Teams app's manifest

-- Setting required Tenant and Object channel data when a Microsoft Teams bot is installed in a channel
+component - Setting required Object channel data when a Microsoft Teams bot is installed in a channel

 - Triggering a workflow with an object recipient to send a message to a Microsoft Teams channel